eDyablo/study-docker-way/course introduction/README.md

 The goal of this particular session is to give you an idea what the course is really about, what to expect and how to be prepared.

-At the session we will also talk about what docker is, take a short tour into its history and see from which components it consists of.
+At the session we will also talk about what docker is, take a short tour into its history and see which components it consists of.

 ## Course composition and structure of learning sessions